 - Poli_Sci 250 – Introduction to Comparative Politics

-You will probably want to start with one of these courses (and in fact three of them are required for the major).
-But you can quickly progress to 300-level courses and many 300-level courses do not have prerequisites.
+You can also quickly progress to 300-level courses and many 300-level courses do not have prerequisites.
 Here is a list of 300-level courses that are appropriate for first-year students.

 If you have decided to declare Political Science as your major or minor, it is a simple process—see How to Declare for instructions.